 Never assume “value” equates to “high price.”

-I just returned from a strategic marketing session in Minneapolis with my Growth Cycle Group, led by Alan Weiss.
+I just returned from a strategic marketing session in Minneapolis.
 Every quarter, we gather to review our business plans, exchange fresh new marketing ideas, and review our accountability goals.

 The professional waiter at Seven Restaurant delivered bottles of Jordan 2009 Cabernet Sauvignon.
 That certainly got our creative juices flowing… Definitely a must in my wine collection.

 Jill Konrath and I also caught up on life and our next book projects.
 She has inspired me for years.
 I can’t wait for her next book to hit the shelves.

 I stayed an extra day to meet clients.
 For numerous reasons, I stayed in two different hotels while downtown.

 My first experience at The Minneapolis Club was special and sublime.
 The concierge greeted me when I arrived and handled my special meeting requests.
 The rooms were impeccably staged for the business traveler.